 The 'open' work

-In this text, I will describe Cage's music as moving towards eroding the difference between art and non-art–the art work and its surrounding.
-Even though there might never be a true non-distinction, Cage's music is 'open' to its surroundings in a way that is not achieved, or even attempted, in much other instrumental art music.
-In this text, I will attempt to elucidate this openness as a feature of particular musical attunements and of particular modes of listening.
-This makes my purpose here different from the writers that have talked about the erosion between art objects and their surrounding worlds on a more 'general' and non-phenomenological level.
-For Jacques Rancière, to name just an example, all great works of art are by definition 'open' because "genuine art is what indistinguishes art and nonart” (Chow et. al., 2011, 44).
+In what follows, I will attempt to elucidate this openness as a feature of particular musical attunements and of particular modes of listening.
+This makes my purpose here different from the writers who have discussed the erosion between art objects and their surrounding worlds on a more 'general' and non-phenomenological level.
+For Jacques Rancière, to give an example, all great works of art are by definition 'open' because "genuine art is what indistinguishes art and nonart” (Chow et. al. 2011, 44).
 For Rancière, it makes no difference if a piece is a land-art object on the shore that the waves will wash away in 15 minutes or an 18th-century landscape painting with a frame in a museum.
 If they are 'genuine', they will both indistinguish art and non-art.
-Foucault, to name another example, described any book as "not simply the object that one holds in one's hands… and [how] it cannot remain within the little parallelepiped that contains it: its unity is variable and relative” (2002, 25) For Foucault, books are always expansive beyond their edges, and this holds true independent of the particular book's content; it does not matter if a document contains a poem that is designed to make the reader aware of the font in which the words are set and the paper upon which it is typed, or if it contains the kind of writing that calls for the reader's complete absorption in a narrative flow that completely makes her forget about the pages she is turning.
-We can also in this context remember the aesthetics of Heidegger, in which artworks are peculiar moments in which a kind of strife between art's thingness and the surrounding world takes place and where artworks have a strong world-creating purpose.
+Foucault, to name another example, described any book as "not simply the object that one holds in one's hands… and [how] it cannot remain within the little parallelepiped that contains it: its unity is variable and relative" (2002, 25) For Foucault, books are always expansive beyond their edges, and this holds true independent of the particular book's content; it does not matter if a document contains a poem that is designed to make the reader aware of the font in which the words are set and the paper upon which it is typed, or if it contains the kind of writing that calls for the reader's complete absorption in a narrative flow that completely makes her forget about the pages she is turning.
+We can also in this context remember the aesthetics of Heidegger–who we will meet again later in this text–, for whom artworks are peculiar moments in which a kind of strife between art's thingness and the surrounding world takes place and where artworks have a strong world-creating purpose.
 For all of these philosophers, art always involves some ways in which the art objects are 'open' to their surroundings.

-When I talk about a piece's 'openness', I am not talking about some kind of distinction between realism and fiction with regards to the content of an artwork, but a difference in the arts' 'material' appearance.
-In terms of music, however, this kind of 'realism' becomes related to the openness I am here interested in; using sounds that might naturally occur in our environment is a strategy that can lead to the music being less of "a specialized cultural domain" (Windsor, 1995, 136) and therefore opens up to its surroundings.
-Furthermore, what 'openness' in the sense that I am intending here refers to is not, like the term has been used by Bourdieu, Eco, and Nattiez in connection to art, that it allows for a plurality of signifieds by being "intrinsically and deliberate polysemic" (Bourdieu, 1984, 3), although this aspect is not irrelevant to the openness that I am interested in either.
-A primary technique that Cage used to achieve the openness that I am here interested in is the stripping away of symbolism, narrativity, and musical emotions from sounds to make the audience hear sounds in and of themselves.
-These sounds are not only heard as 'just sounds' but become fertile sites for all kinds of leaps of the imagination, i.e. they become 'intrinsically polysemic'.
-The sounds are not 'barren' phenomena but involve what Kant called mind's free play.
-So in this sense, the polysemic openness is related to the 'material' openness that I will be primarily focusing on in this text (on this topic, see further discussion in LaBelle 2006, 9-10).
+Furthermore, what 'openness' here refers to is not the same as intended by Bourdieu, Eco, and Nattiez in their discussions about openness in art.
+For these authors, openness was about how art allows for a plurality of signifieds by being "intrinsically and deliberate polysemic" (Bourdieu 1984, 3).
+For these authors, openness refers to freedom of interpretation and an 'open' (in other words, unfixed) meaning.
+Yet, just as with the idea of found sounds mentioned above, this aspect too is not irrelevant to the openness that is the focus of the present text either.
+A primary technique that Cage used to achieve the openness that I am interested in is the stripping away of symbolism, narrativity, and musical emotions from sounds to make the audience hear sounds in and of themselves.
+As we will explore in more detail below, when sounds are heard as mere sounds, they become transparent and open to their surroundings.
+These mere sounds, however, are not just barren, clinically pure, phenomena but become fertile sites for all kinds of leaps of the imagination of, what Kant called, the mind's free play.
+In other words, mere sounds are 'intrinsically polysemic'.
+So in this sense, the polysemic openness is related to the 'material' openness that I will focus on in this text (on this topic, see further discussion in LaBelle 2006, 9-10).

 The 'virtual' world